 The normal admissions round is the period during which parents can apply for state-funded school places at the school's normal point of entry, using the common application form provided by the Local Authority.

-The Local Authority will coordinate all normal year of entry admissions in Suffolk on behalf of all John Milton Academy Trust schools and the Local Authority will communicate all normal year of entry admission decisions to parents.
+The Local Authority will coordinate all normal year of entry admissions in Suffolk on behalf of our Trust schools and the Local Authority will communicate all normal year of entry admission decisions to parents.

 2.2 How to Apply